-The solution becomes less effective with use.
+The solution becomes less effective with use because of the accumulation of organic matter such as feces.
 The quality of the solution can be measured with a battery tester (not an anti-freeze tester).
 If the zinc sulphate concentration falls below 15 percent it will not be effective at all.

 Because zinc is toxic, disposal of the solution must be done carefully so that it does not become an environmental hazard.
+Check with your local authorities for recommendations on how to dispose of used zinc sulphate.